bird-house/pyramid-phoenix/README.rst

 After successful installation you need to start the services.
 Phoenix is using `Anaconda <http://www.continuum.io/>`_ Python distribution system.
 All installed files (config etc ...) are below the anaconda root folder which is by default in your home directory ``~/anaconda``.
 Now, start the services::

-   $ cd ~/anaconda
-   $ etc/init.d/supervisor start
-   $ etc/init.d/nginx start
+   $ make start    # starts supervisor services
+   $ make status   # shows status of supervisor services

 Phoenix web application is available on http://localhost:8081.
 You will need an OpenID to login to Phoenix.